TransportScotland/tmfs18-trip-end-model/docs/02_methodology.md

     For the WAH/WBC segmentation, the same operation is carried out for each segment using the relevant trip rates.

+??? note "Alternative trip rate forecasts"

+    At the time of writing (March 2023), Transport Scotland is considering potential alternative forecast scenarios.
+Should alternative trip rates be required, these should still be generated with the same level of granularity.

+    In particular, the DfT Trip Rate Forecasting Tool can produce output trip rates in line with NTEM classifications, effectively creating a new `IBETAhsr` table.
+Differences between these forecasts and the standard NTEM outputs will need to be considered when using these values as part of calculations, and it may instead be advisable to use outputs solely to inform changes over time (rather than as standalone trip rates).

 ### TELMoS Planning Data

 To enable forecasting, the Trip End Model requires various planning data